 As I travel the country, I find more and more cities embarking on beautifying public and private spaces with works of art.
 Pensacola is no different.
 The art work is not as extensive as one might find in cities such as Eureka, California or even Albuquerque, New Mexico, but there appears to be a grassroots effort to beautify public spaces.
 According to McCammond, “Murals build a sense of community, they make it welcoming and walkable and they make you want to go there.”

 And then there is the graffiti bridge where the images change on an almost daily basis.
-The bridge or train trestle as it really is, is well known in the area for the number of trucks that get stuck under it because many of drivers don’t think or realize their truck height is greater than the trestle’s.
+The bridge or train trestle is well known in the area for the number of trucks that get stuck under it because many of drivers don’t think or realize their truck height is lower than the trestle’s height.
 But, the most beautiful Mural I have come across is the Drowsy Poet Coffeehouse located on Brent lane.

 And, if you find yourself at Belmont & Devilliers exploring the art work as part of the Blues Trail, stop in the Five Sisters Restaurant for a meal – they have the best Southern fried chicken you will probably find east of the Mississippi River.
 Whenever I am there for lunch I can’t resist that meal.

 To explore these 34 images Click on this link.

 Camera Marker= Jefferson Street Garage Mural